Help save the world!

 We get that, which is why we’ve created Revolution Logo:

-a logo revolution and design competition for 11 to 16-year-olds with an aim to protect the planet and its many lives.
-So, if you’re ready to make a real difference, and even be win with a chance to win £5,000; that’s £2,500 for you and £2,500 for your school, read on!
+a logo revolution and design competition for 11 to 16 year olds with an aim to protect the planet and its many lives.
+So, if you’re ready to make a real difference, and even be in with a chance to win £5,000; that’s £2,500 for you and £2,500 for your school, read on!

 We need you!